 For questions or concerns, please leave a message with the office, and we will return your call.
 In an Emergency, please call 780-632-7454.
 You may also email us at StMartinTours.Vegreville@caedm.ca

 St. Martin of Tours Church Offerings may be dropped off at the office during Office Hours, mailed to the Parish: 5437-43 Street, Vegreville, AB T9C-1C8.
 You may also e-transfer funds.
-See Donate Link
+See the “Donate” Link on this web-page.
+Or deposit in the Offering Basket when you come to church.

 Spiritual Act of Communion